Ayyodeji/Plant-Disease-Detection-TP/README.md

 - Cross-validation

 ### Deployment
-- TensorFlow Lite conversion with quantization
+- TorchScript and ONNX conversion for deployment
 - ONNX export
 - Inference pipeline for production use
 - Mobile-optimized models (<50MB)